 While pomegranates are commonly eaten around the world, they seem daunting to those who weren’t raised eating them.
 There are a few ways to unlock these delicious crunchy seeds bursting with flavorful juice.
 Some advise you to cut them in half and use a wooden spoon to whack the seeds out of the pomegranates.
 However, it’s easy and less messy to cut into the fruit without bursting any seeds, so there is no spilled, messy juice.

 Slice about 1/4 inch of the stem end and cut off the crown on the other end by cutting a circle around and under the crown until it comes out.
 Starting at the cut-out crown hole, cut through the red skin along the six subtle ridges down to the stem end/bottom.
 Gently crack open the sections of the pomegranate over a large bowl to expose the red seeds and white membranes.
 Some people add water to their bowl and continue to separate the seeds from the membranes under water as the seeds drop to that bottom and the membranes rise to the top for easy separation.
 I skip the water, but bend the sections over the bowl to loosen the seeds, so they come right out as I knock them out with my fingers and the seeds drop into the bowl.

 Take December’s Healthy Challenge and eat pomegranates while they are still in season for the next month.
-They add a scrumptious, juicy crunch to your food all while boosting your health and are a gorgeous addition to your holiday recipes.
+They add a scrumptious, juicy crunch to your recipes while boosting your health, and they are a gorgeous addition to your holiday recipes.
 I love hummus topped with pomegranate seeds, in salads (Pomegranate Green Salad with Tuscan Pomegranate Vinaigrette and Pear Pomegranate Green Salad), as well as served with vegetables like roasted Brussels sprouts.
 They make food more attractive, nutritious and tasty!
 Happy Holidays!